princekham/3D-Printing/blender.md

 - With an object selected, a mirror modifier can be used.
 To use, press the wrench icon and search for mirror
 - R + R to thumble rotate

+#### Under Dynamic Topology
+- there is 'Constant detail', 'Relative Detail'
+- 'Brush Detail' is relative to the size of the brush
+- 'manual detail'
+- And can set the resolution
 -